-Grade K Writing Rubrics
+Kindergarten Writing Rubrics

-2019 NYSESLAT Writing 2019 NYSESLAT Writing Rubrics-Kindergarten Letter \ Letter Writing Dimension Score 0 - Entering A response at this level: Score 1 - Emerging-Transitioning A response at this level: Letter FormingLegibility Is blank Is not a recognizable letter Is an incorrect letter Is upside down Is illegible or unintelligible Is recognizable as the correct letter Is acceptable if it: Is "sloppy" Is upper- or lowercase Is cursive Is backward (if the reversal does not change it into a different letter) Includes other letters before and/or after the correct letter
+NYSESLAT Writin YSESLAT Writing Rubrics-Kindergarten Let Letter Writing Dimension Score 0 - Entering Score 1 - Emerging-Transitioning Lespinse at l≏s letet Letter Forming Legibility Is not a recognizable letter Is not a recognizable letter Is an incorrect letter Is upside down Is illegible or unintelligible Is recognizable as the correct letter Is acceptable if it: Is "sloppy" Is upper or lowercase Is cursive Is backward (if the reversal does not change it into a different letter) Includes other letters before and/or after the correct letter

-Word Writing Score 0 - Entering-Emerging Score 1 - Transitioning-Expanding Score 2 - Commanding A response at this level: A response at this level: Does not sequence letters needed to produce the recognizable correct word the recognizable correct word Is blank Is blank Is illegible or unintelligible awareness) Accuracy Includes upside-down letter(s) Includes backward letters Does not sequences most of the letters needed to produce the correct word word Is blank Is plaigible or unintelligible swareness) Accuracy Includes letters needed to produce the correct word Is acceptable if it: Includes letters Includes letters that may be uppercase, lowercase, or both Is cursive Includes backward letters Includes backward letters Includes backward letters -- -------------- -- --
+W Word Writing Dimension Score U - Entering-Emerging Score 1 - Transtioning-Expanding Score 2 - Commanding Letter Forming Accuracy Does not sequence letters needed to produce the recognizable correct word Is blank Is in a language other than English Is illegible or unintelligible Is spelled incorrectly (without phonemic awareness) Includes upside-down letter(s) Sequences most of the letters needed to produce the recognizable correct word Demonstrates phonemic awareness by using grade-appropriate spelling (phonetic or inventive spelling) Is acceptable if it.
+Includes legible letters Includes letters that may be uppercase, lowercase, or both Is cursive.
+Includes backward letters.
+Sequences all letters needed to produce the correct word Is acceptable if it: Includes legible letters Has no spelling errors Includes letters that may be uppercase, lowercase, or both Is cursive Includes backward letters (so long as the reversal does not change them into different letters)